kososwede/first-project/README.md

 This project was built for my student assignment, It is a website that allows visitors to Strängnäs to see how beautiful the town is and also what it has to offer.

+## DEPLOYMENT

+I deployed my website and files using GIT and GITHUB hosting.
+GIT is used to push files up to GITHUB where i can store the code for you to see.
+If you want to see the source code you click on the file name ie. index.html or style.css.

+Link to my website: https://kososwede.github.io/first-project/index.html

 ## UX

 #### USER STORIES